kiyotd/inview-active/README.md

     selectors: ['.box1', '.box2'], // Array of selectors. required
     offset: 0, // Offset from the top of the screen.
 Default: 0
     activeClassName: 'active', // Class name to be given once inside the screen.
 Default: 'active'
+    inActive: false, // Add a class when it is outside the screen.
+Default: false
+    inActiveClassName: 'in-active', // Class name to be given once outside the screen.
+Default: 'in-active'
     once: true, // Off-screen does not remove class.
 Default: false });
 });